Last Updated on November 17, 2022

 REUSE: Always find a way to keep an item out of the landfill by keeping it in great condition, repairing or upcycling it when it breaks.

 Zero wasters do their best to follow these 5 R’s as closely as possible.
+Following the 5 R’s is one of the best ways to reduce your carbon footprint!
 For more tips on going zero waste, check out the beginners guide to zero waste living.

 Traditional cars put out a lot of exhaust, which pollutes the air.
 In fact, vehicles produce one-third of all U.S. air pollution.